Happiness at work: Employee turnover

 Employee turnover can be considered as another result derived from employee happiness.
 In particular, it is more likely that individual employees are able to deal with stress and passive feelings when they are in good mood.
 As people spend a considerable amount of time in the workplace, factors such as employee relationship, organizational culture and job performance can have a significant impact on work happiness.
 What is more, Avey and his colleagues use a concept called psychological capital to link employee satisfaction with work related outcomes, especially turnover intention and actual turnover.
 However, their findings were limited due to some reasons.
 For example, they omitted an important factor, which was emotional stability.
 Additionally, other researchers have pointed out that the relationship between work happiness and turnover intention is generally low, even if a dissatisfied employee is more likely to quit his/her job than the satisfied one.
 Therefore, whether or not employee happiness can be linked with employee's turnover intention is still a moot point.

+Wellbeing during workforce transitions

+Employee happiness and wellbeing are particularly vulnerable during periods of organizational change, including redundancies, restructuring, and role transitions.
+Research indicates that employees who receive structured wellbeing and career support during these periods demonstrate greater resilience, faster recovery of workplace engagement, and reduced rates of prolonged unemployment compared to those who do not receive such support.
+Organizations that invest in transition support programs have also been to maintain higher morale among remaining employees, mitigating the negative effects of survivor syndrome - the guilt and anxiety experienced by employees who remain after colleagues have been made redundant.